Flying Instructors & Life Insurance

 Request a Callback

 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-If you are a reservist in the armed forces this may impact upon the terms of life insurance available to you and you should discuss this with your insurance advisor.
+If you are a reservist in the armed forces this may impact upon the terms of life insurance available to you and it’s a good idea to discuss this with one of our insurance advisers.

 If you are a member of the armed forces please visit our dedicated page here.

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.

 Critical illness cover for flying instructors may be available at normal terms with some insurers.
 There is not one specific insurer that is the go to place for your application, each person is assessed on a case by case basis.
 Our advisers research the market to find you the greatest chance of getting standard terms for critical illness cover.